jedi4ever/mccloud/README.md

+## Note:
+- This is a quick copy and paste job(weekend hacking), you should not consider it anything but experimental right now
+- But I wanted the idea already with others

 ## Kudos to great stuff
 - [Vagrant](http://www.vagrantup.com) is great for testing machines on your local machines
 - [Fog](https://github.com/geemus/fog) is a great fog library for managing cloud systems